xark-argo/argo/README.md

 ARGO is an open-source AI Agent client that makes it easy to **build & use** AI-powered assistants capable of autonomous thinking, task planning, and handling complex tasks.
 It supports one-click download of open-source models and integrates closed-source models, providing convenient access to local RAG knowledge bases and MCP tools.
 In addition, ARGO can be **fully deployed privately, secure and controllable**, with 100% data stored locally, supporting offline operation, and is compatible with Windows, Mac, and Linux systems.

-The vision of ARGO is to allow every user to have their own **"exclusive super AI Agent"**, enabling more people to benefit from the convenience AI Agents bring.
+The vision of ARGO is to allow every user to have their own **exclusive super AI Agent**, enabling more people to benefit from the convenience AI Agents bring.

 ## Why Choose ARGO?
 * 🔒 **Local First, Privacy Above All** — Supports full offline operation, 100% local data storage, with native clients for Windows, macOS, and Linux, plug-and-play with no configuration required.
 Fully compatible with public cloud, private cloud, local servers, and all-in-one machines.